Charlotte County, FL Logo

 Storm Recovery

-The Charlotte County Emergency Management Office is working through response and recovery from Hurricanes Ian and Nicolemaintaining communication with local, state, and federal agencies.
+The Charlotte County Emergency Management Office is working through response and recovery from storms, maintaining communication with local, state, and federal agencies.

 Follow Charlotte County Emergency Management on this website and social media for updates: